Code-Institute-Submissions/Milestone-Project-One-18/README.md

 - [HTML Validator](https://validator.w3.org/) used to validate HTML
 - [CSS Validator](https://jigsaw.w3.org/css-validator/) used to validate CSS
 - [Pingdom](https://tools.pingdom.com/#5ca554057c800000) used to test speed of website and improve loading times

-## Scalability
-- Adding a members area that allows you to view your membership, upcoming classes or programmes you have/have completed would be useful for current members.
-- [Stripe](https://stripe.com/gb) connectivity would be put in place to take payments for memberships or individual class.

 ## Technologies